 If you open the Creative tools in Luminar 4, you’ll see three tools active with the Snowy Texture Look — Dramatic, Matte Look and Texture Overlay.
 To start, I turned off Dramatic and Matte Look, so I was dealing with just the texture.

 Then I expanded the Texture Overlay tool, and clicked on Blend.
 I selected Soft Light, and then boosted the Opacity slider to 85.
 This got rid of the heavy blue tones that was the default with the Look.

 From there, I wanted to show a little more of the boy’s face, and not have it so encapsulated with the snow.
 So I hit the Edit Mask drop-down, and then chose Brush.
 I then made sure that Erase was selected in the brush toolbar at the top of Luminar (you can also do this by holding down Option on your Mac keyboard, or X on Windows).

 I clicked the O key to show my mask overlay (the / key on Windows), so I made sure I was erasing what I wanted to.
 In addition the main boy’s face, I also erased few that were close to the dog’s eyes.

 And there you have it, a perfectly snowy snow scene!

 Don’t have Luminar 4 yet?
-Get your copy today and save $10 when you use the code PHOTOFOCUS, and get our free Luminar 4 Photofocus Bundle of extas!
+Get your copy today and get our free Luminar 4 Photofocus Bundle of extras!